Mechamato Movie

-Mechamato Movie is a 2022 Malaysian computer-animated action comedy film and a prequel to the animated series Mechamato: The Animated Series.
-Produced by Animonsta Studios and distributed by Astro Shaw, the film is directed by Nizam Razak and stars Armand Ezra, Adzlan Nazir, Fadhli Mohd Rawi, Ielham Iskandar, Marissa Balqis, Fazreen Mohd, Hazzley Abu Bakar, and Feroz Faizal.
-The film follows Amato's first encounter with the MechaBot in a crashed prison spaceship where Amato eventually becomes the MechaBot's new master, leading them to be pursued by Grakakus, an evil alien.
+Mechamato Movie is a 2022 Malaysian Malay-language animated superhero film and a prequel to the Mechamato animated series.
+Produced by Animonsta Studios and Astro Shaw with distributed by Astro Shaw, the film is written and directed by Nizam Razak, co-directed by Dzubir Mohamed Zakaria and stars Armand Ezra, Adzlan Nazir, Fadhli Mohd Rawi, Ielham Iskandar, Marissa Balqis, Fazreen Mohd, Hazzley Abu Bakar, and Feroz Faizal.
+The film follows Amato's first encounter with the MechaBot in a crashed prison spaceship where Amato eventually becomes the MechaBot's new master, leading them to be pursued by the mercenary Grakakus.

 Initially announced for a 2021 release, the film was delayed numerous times due to the COVID-19 pandemic.
 This caused the animated series to be released before the movie.
 The film's release was officially announced in September 2022.

-Mechamato Movie has been released in Malaysia and Brunei on 8 December 2022.
+Mechamato Movie was released in Malaysia and Brunei on 8 December 2022 and in Singapore and Indonesia in March 2023, receiving mostly positive reviews.
+A follow-up titled Mechamato Movie 2 is officially planned for release in 2026 and takes place after season 4.

 Plot

-A young boy named Amato came discovered the powerful robot MechaBot after a mysterious spaceship crash-landed on Earth.
-Amato can now utilize MechaBot's special ability to Mechanize common objects into high-tech devices thanks to his success in outsmarting the robot and becoming its master.
-Unknown to him, the cybernetic alien Grakakus is after MechaBot and would stop at nothing to obtain it for his own evil goals.